brsong22/NBApi/README.md

 - **DONE!** ~Obtain recent NBA team tweets (based on team selected on the draft board) from Twitter API~
 - Update API to be ReSTful
 - Integrate PostreSQL (since it is utilized by Heroku) to store data rather than in csv files
-- Utilize Spark to establish an ETL workflow to replace webscrape -> write to csv protocol

 ## Draft Data:
 Currently the data is limited to: